 Process for Applying for and Approval for Phased Retirement

 The university will announce to eligible faculty members a phased retirement application period during the fall semester to be effective as of July 1 of the following academic year.
 An eligible faculty member who wishes to participate in the Phased Retirement Program must submit an application, including the faculty member’s proposed phased retirement plan, to the Provost to be considered for the Phased Retirement Program during the application period and affirm that they have notified their department chair or program director of their request to participate in the Program.
-The Provost will review the application and proposed plan once the application period has closed to determine whether it may be approved based on university and departmental needs.
+The Provost will review the application and proposed plan to determine whether it may be approved based on university and departmental needs.
 Every term of the plan must meet the Phased Retirement Program guidelines contained herein and each term of the plan is subject to the approval of the Provost.
 The Provost must approve the requested phased retirement plan.
 Once the plan is approved, the faculty member and university will enter an agreement that sets forth the specific terms of the phased retirement plan.
-The faculty member also will be required to sign a release of claims in order to participate in the Phased Retirement Program prior to participating in the Program and at the time of retirement.
-This agreement must be completed and signed by the Provost and the faculty member generally no later than February 1 in the academic year prior to the start of the phased retirement on July 1, otherwise the faculty member will not be allowed to participate in the Program.
+The faculty member will be required to sign a release of claims – a standard Release Agreement prior to participating in the Program and at the time of retirement.
+The first standard Release Agreement must be completed and signed by the Provost and the faculty member, otherwise the faculty member will not be allowed to participate in the Program.

 Factors to be considered by the Provost in evaluating the application and proposed retirement plan will include, but are not necessarily limited to, the following: